 On March 26, 2008, the Company issued US\$95.0 million (\$96.7 million) in 5.5% unsecured senior convertible notes ("Notes") maturing on May 1, 2015, and incurred a 3.0% underwriter's fee and other expenses aggregating US\$2.9 million (\$3.5 million), for net proceeds of US\$ 92.2 million (\$93.2 million).
 Interest is payable semi-annually in arrears on May 1 and November 1 of each year, beginning November 1, 2008.
 The Notes are convertible into the Company's common shares at a fixed conversion rate.
 The conversion rate and accordingly the number of shares issuable were adjusted as a result of the NovaCopper spin out which reduced the conversion rate from US\$10.61 to US\$9.656 per common share.
 A total of 9,838,442 common shares are issuable upon conversion and additional shares may become issuable following the occurrence of certain corporate acts or events.
 On conversion, at the Company's election, holders of the Notes will receive cash, if applicable, or a combination of cash and shares.
-Holders of the Notes have the right to require the Company to repurchase all or part of their Notes on May 1, 2013, or upon certain fundamental corporate changes, at a price equal to 100% of the principal amount of such Notes plus any accrued and unpaid interest.
+Holders of the Notes have the right to require the Company to repurchase all or part of their Notes on May 1, 2013 ("Put option"), or upon certain fundamental corporate changes, at a price equal to 100% of the principal amount of such Notes plus any accrued and unpaid interest.
+As a result of the Put option, the Company may be required to repurchase all of the Notes within the next twelve months and thus the Company has classified the convertible debt and the related embedded derivative as current liabilities.